 If you do not meet language or scholarly requirements, it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the Masters programme.
 For more information, please contact the Admissions Office.

 Learning and teaching

-The direction of your individual study will be guided by the formal study sessions you attend, along with your reading lists and assignments.
-However, we expect you to demonstrate an active role in your own learning by reading widely and expanding your own knowledge, understanding and critical ability.
+The direction of the individual study will be guided by the formal study sessions the students attend, along with the reading lists and assignments.
+Students are expected to demonstrate an active role in their own learning by reading widely and expanding their knowledge, understanding and critical ability.

 There are a number of sources of funding available for Masters students.